 One of the best ways to cordon off a space in a more permanent way.
 One of the biggest advantages of having sliding doors is that it comes in various shapes and sizes, so whether you want to partition an entire room from wall to wall, or just an empty doorway, all you need to do is to add runners on the floor and ceiling and insert wood or mirrored panels to separate your space.
 Any modular furniture brand can do this for you in a couple of days without burning a hole in your pocket.

-In open plan apartments, you will often find empty space in common areas that either act as a den, an office, a closet or a dining area.
+In open-plan apartments, you will often find empty spaces in common areas that either act as a den, an office, a closet, or a dining area.
 Using furniture and smart decorating hacks, you can visually separate areas to appear like they are different rooms.
 Paint the walls in each space a different colour or use wallpaper or tiles in a section to indicate that a new room begins from that point.
 Throw a rug under your living room furniture and turn the backs of all your couches to the area you want to cordon off, so it visually looks like a separate space.
 You’ll need to experiment to see what strategic furniture placement works for you.

-Folding screens take up little space, are quick to assemble, remove and move around.
-There are a myriad of folding screen options to choose from, too.
-Antique ones tend to boast of intricate designs and textures, while plain pallet wood screens can act as a bulletin board.
+Folding screens take up little space, and are quick to assemble, remove and move around.
+There is a myriad of folding screen options to choose from, too.
+Antique ones tend to boast intricate designs and textures, while plain pallet wood screens can act as bulletin boards.
 Colourfully printed screens add a lot of personality to a room and can act as a statement décor item, much like a painting or a rug can.

 A simple weekend DIY project can leave you with a beautiful room partition without needing the help of an electrician or carpenter.
-Simply hang a painted strip of wood to the ceiling and tie long stands of rope to it.
-Using another strip of wood at the bottom, simply tie the strands of rope to the base and voila!
-It’s an organic way to add texture, a natural light filter and a unique decorative item to your home all at once.
+Simply hang a painted strip of wood to the ceiling and tie long strands of rope to it.
+Using another strip of wood at the bottom, simply tie the strands of rope to the base, and voila!
+It’s an organic way to add texture, a natural light filter, and a unique decorative item to your home all at once.